There’s more interest these days about the use of lawn chemicals, which means more questions are popping up.

-Turns out this whole chemical application process is pretty mysterious to people.
+Turns out this whole lawn chemicals application process is pretty mysterious to property managers.

-“During the first two applications, we’re putting down a pre-emergent for crabgrass, to keep it from growing,” he says.
+“During the first two applications, we’re putting down a pre-emergent for crabgrass, to keep it from growing,” Schneider says.
 “We also put down fertilizer, to provide nutrients to help the grass grow.

 “And we’re spraying a post-emergent to kill broadleaf weeds like dandelions and clover,” he says.